jkuli-net/reverse_tomography/README.md

 It uses len_signal individual pseudo-inversions sized \[n_rx, n_tx] complex

 ct_scan.y simulates an x-ray computed tomography scan.
 It also simulates a dc-ray reverse tomography.
 It contains discussion about extending into time dimension for higher frequencies.

+fft_reverse_tomography.py would work with magnets if you increase the signal speed.
+Possible also to adjust the falloff at each point to match the emitter pattern.

+It may be possible to accomplish more efficient wireless delivery of power.
+That may or may not require highly directional magnets.

+Don't call Nikola Tesla yet, this hasn't been tested.